New Title X Regulations: Implications for Women and Family Planning Providers

 Some stand-alone family planning clinics, particularly in rural communities, may not be in close proximity to other primary health providers, and therefore may not qualify for funding.
 Excluding family planning clinics because they do not offer comprehensive primary care or are not near a primary care provider could make it more difficult for women, particularly in rural areas, to access the full range of family planning services that are available under the current program.
 Prioritizing comprehensive primary care providers over specialized reproductive health providers may compromise quality.
 Specialized family planning clinics have been shown to provide a wider range of contraceptive methods and higher quality family planning care than clinics providing comprehensive care, such as community health centers.

-The new regulation could channel new federal family planning funds to ‘non-traditional” organizations that only offer natural family planning/fertility-awareness based methods or abstinence and do not provide other contraceptive services.
-The regulation permits and encourages the participation of these single method providers, so long as they are part of a Title X project that provides a broad range of family planning methods, and does not require that other contraceptive services be offered onsite.
+The new regulations could channel new federal family planning funds to ‘non-traditional” organizations that only offer natural family planning/fertility-awareness based methods or abstinence and do not provide other contraceptive services.
+The regulations permit and encourages the participation of these single method providers, so long as they are part of a Title X project that provides a broad range of family planning methods, and does not require that other contraceptive services be offered onsite.
 While these types of organizations were not disqualified from participating under the prior regulations, OPA prioritized clinical providers that offered women the full range of contraceptive methods, particularly those methods that are most effective rather than calling out the inclusion of organizations that only offer a single method.

-Many elements of this regulation will add costly administrative burdens for grantees and subrecipients.
+Many elements of these regulations will add costly administrative burdens for grantees and subrecipients.
 The program, in its current state, already has significant reporting requirements and oversight, and this final rule would go far beyond current practice.
 Subrecipients do not typically oversee the policies and referral practices of the organizations that they refer to for other services.
 The documentation and reporting requirements for minors could provide a disincentive for minors to seek services because of their concerns about confidentiality.
-The regulation cites many areas where the grantees and the subrecipients will need to incur new costs as a result of the new program requirements.
+The regulations cite many areas where the grantees and the subrecipients will need to incur new costs as a result of the new program requirements.
 HHS estimates that $36.08 million will be needed for sites to comply with the new physical separation requirements.
 Other year one costs are for new training ($2.71 million), learning the rule’s requirements ($3.11 million), documentation ($11.69 million), coming into programmatic compliance ($1.2 million), monitoring and enforcement ($8.53 million) and documentation of encouragement of parental involvement in the medical record ($2.93 million).
-While they are not summed in the regulation, the total costs, based on the estimates outlined in the rule, equal $66.25 million in the first year.
+While they are not summed in the regulations, the total costs, based on the estimates outlined in the rule, equal $66.25 million in the first year.
 This accounts for one quarter of the $260 million annual budget for the program.
 Using one quarter of the grantees’ budget for administrative and compliance purposes will significantly decrease resources available for care under the program that will likely translate into reductions in clinic hours, staffing and access.

 If fully implemented, the changes to Title X could have major repercussions on access to family planning services for low-income people who rely on sites that have been receiving Title X support for their care.
 The states and family planning organizations challenging the regulations are hoping the federal courts will block the implementation of the regulations before May 3rd, the date some of the provisions, including the ban on referrals for abortion services, becomes effective.
 The regulations eliminate the requirement to provide non-directive pregnancy options counseling, ban referrals for abortions, and encourage participation from “nontraditional” organizations that may object to providing one or more contraceptive methods.
 In addition to the abortion-specific provisions, other changes in the regulations are administratively burdensome and costly, weaken the advances in clinical standards of family planning care offered by Title X providers, and redefine programmatic eligibility standards to promote Administration priorities.

-If implemented, the regulation will restrict the size, scope and quality of the Title X network and place considerable burdens on the providers who opt to stay in the program, but who may not be able to keep up with demand for care.
+If implemented, the regulations will restrict the size, scope and quality of the Title X network and place considerable burdens on the providers who opt to stay in the program, but who may not be able to keep up with demand for care.
 In the 2017 Kaiser Family Foundation and George Washington University survey, many community health centers reported a limited ability to take on new patients given current staffing and space constraints, suggesting that these health centers may not have the capacity to provide services to patients formerly seeking care at specialized family planning clinics like Planned Parenthood.

 At the same time that the need for publicly-supported family planning services is growing, clinics that have been offering women the highest quality reproductive health care with the help of Title X funds may be faced with the reality that they will need to either lay off staff, reduce services or hours, or in some cases, close their doors.
 These regulations will leave more women with fewer options to obtain time-sensitive, affordable, and high quality family planning care that allows them to achieve their reproductive goals — which runs counter to the stated objective of the Title X program.